People

 Myrtle P. Bell

-Bio: Dr. Bell is the Associate Dean for Diversity, Racial Equity, and Inclusion and the Thomas McMahon Endowed Professor in Business Ethics in the College of Business at the University of Texas at Arlington.
+Bio: Dr. Bell is the Thomas McMahon Professor in Business Ethics and Associate Dean for Access and Achievement in the College of Business at the University of Texas at Arlington.
 She teaches undergraduate Diversity in Organizations (DS/MANA 4326) for disability studies.
 Her research focuses on a broad array of diversity and social issues and appears in a variety of management and psychology journals and edited volumes.
 Her book, Diversity in Organizations (4th ed., 2022), is a comprehensive, research-based book for teaching and learning about diversity.
 She has received numerous diversity-related honors, including the 2021 Dallas Business Journal’s Inaugural Diversity Leaders Award; the DiversityFIRST™ Award from the Texas Diversity Council; the PhD Project Management Doctoral Students’ “Trailblazer Award”; and she was twice selected by the Society for Human Resource Management as one of eight professors among 100 distinguished global thought leaders from business, education, and government.

 Rebecca Garner